 NEVER DISREGARD PROFESSIONAL MEDICAL ADVICE OR DELAY SEEKING MEDICAL TREATMENT BECAUSE OF SOMETHING YOU HAVE READ ON OR HAVE ACCESSED THROUGH THIS WEB SITE.

-*Affiliate Disclaimer: Half of Gabby has recently become an Amazon Affiliate.
+*Affiliate Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
 The Federal Trade Commission (FTC) requires all affiliates to put a disclaimer on their website/blog.
 Most disclaimers are so filled with confusing lingo that you don’t even understand what they're saying.
 I’m going to break it down for you the way I'd want it to be broken down for me.
 I’m not a fan of complicated and unclear regulation jargon.
 So here’s the dealio.
 Half of Gabby takes up a tremendous amount of my time.
 But because I love it so much, I really want to continue dedicating my time to it.
 For six years now, I have been providing product links to products that I use and love and in turn recommend them to my readers.
 These products have helped me maintain a healthy lifestyle and/or improve my family life.
 I have helped sold countless products for six years and have never received any commissions… Until now.
 As of September 15, 2016, I will be providing links just as I've always done, but now will receive a very small commission if you purchase an item through the affiliate link that I provide.
 An affiliate link is simply a link that brings you to a place where you can buy that product.
 I will not earn a commission by you simply clicking on the link, you must actually purchase the item(s) within 24 hours of putting it in your Amazon cart.
 Prices are exactly the same for you if you purchase through an affiliate link on Half of Gabby.
 You will NOT pay more by clicking through the link.
 My promise to you is that I will never recommend a product that I don’t fully 100% believe in and/or use myself and recommend to close friends and family.
 This will allow me to continue working hard on Half of Gabby without it using up time that I need to otherwise dedicate to contributing to my household.
 I'm happy to be able to continue my blog and to continue talking with, meeting, and helping people all over the world with their health journeys!